k2s/xtbackup/_posts/2014-01-28-mirror-files.markdown

 line 4: Except storage drivers we have to configure compare driver.
 Minimal configuration requires where sqlite database file should be stored.
 This location shouldn't be on temporary device,

-Next lines configure engine driver and bound everything together.
+Next lines configure engine driver and bind everything together.

 line 7: the key `local` maps storage configuration key which will be used as data source